- About us

 Dr Manjrekar has been part of various national policy research and monitoring groups in education and also have had a deep engagement with civil society and non-profit organisations working with women, youth and community.
 She was a member of the National Focus Group on Gender Issues in Education (2005), and has been a member of several review missions under the Ministry of Human Resource Development, Government of India.
 She was also part of a select committee to draft a vision document for education in the state of Jammu and Kashmir ( 2013-15).

-Dr Manjrekar is currently President, Comparative Education Society of India.
+Dr Manjrekar served as President, Comparative Education Society of India between 2020 and 2022.
 She has also served on the Executive Committee of the Indian Association of Women's Studies (2012-2014).
 She has served for several years on the Editorial Board of Comparative Education Dialogue (Sage) and is currently on the Editorial Advisory Board of the Journal of Education Policy (Taylor and Francis).

 Dr Manjrekar was at the University of Wisconsin-Madison as a Fulbright Fellow (1997-98) and has taught in the Women and Gender Studies Programme, Massachusetts Institute of Technology(MIT), Cambridge, USA (2005-2006).
 She has been a visiting fellow at the German Historical Institute London (2016 and 2019), and the Georg Eckert Institute of International Textbook Research, Germany, in 2018.

 Education and conflict